-I can understand the nervous travellers asking about the safety in Nicaragua after reading about the turbulent political situation and the five months of anti-government protests that broke out countrywide in April 2018.
+I can understand the nervous travellers asking about safety in Nicaragua after reading about the turbulent political situation and the five months of anti-government protests that broke out countrywide in April 2018.
 Sadly, the fear caused a detrimental effect on the hospitality industry even though tourists were never a target.
-Many citizens fled the country shutting down accommodation or leaving tourist attractions short-staffed.
+Many citizens fled the country shutting down accommodations or leaving tourist attractions short-staffed.

 That being said, due to the economical situation, petty crime can be an issue.
 Be savvy with your belongings, get the right over-the-shoulder bag, and don’t be wandering around looking super-wealthy dripping in jewellery.
 I was pick-pocketed in Paris so these rules apply all over the world.